Cantino planisphere: History

-While it enlightened the Italians to many new territories yet unknown to them, it was obsolete within months due to subsequent mapping voyages by the Portuguese.
-Nevertheless, its importance to the Portuguese–Italian trade relations should not be understated; this map provided the Italians with knowledge of Brazil's coastline and that of much of the Atlantic Coast of South America long before other nations even knew South America extended so far to the south.
+While it enlightened the Italians about many new territories yet unknown to them, subsequent Portuguese mapping voyages made their maps obsolete within months.
+Nevertheless, its importance to the Portuguese–Italian trade relations should not be understated; this map provided the Italians with knowledge of Brazil's coastline and much of the Atlantic Coast of South America long before other nations even knew South America extended so far to the south.
 It also supplied great details of the Indian Ocean.
-A peninsula to the northeast of Cuba has been identified by some others as Florida while others argue that it was actually intended to represent part of China, Cuba itself, or the Yucatan Peninsula.

-The geographical information given on the Cantino map was copied into the Italian-made Canerio (or Caveri) map shortly after the Cantino map arrived in Italy and the Canerio, in turn, became the primary source for the design of the newly discovered western lands on the highly influential wall map of the world produced by Martin Waldseemüller in 1507 under the auspices of Rene, Duke of Lorraine.
+The geographical information given on the Cantino map was copied into the Italian-made Canerio (or Caveri) map shortly after the Cantino map arrived in Italy.
+The Canerio, in turn, became the primary source for the design of the newly discovered western lands on the highly influential wall map of the world produced by Martin Waldseemüller in 1507 under the auspices of Rene, Duke of Lorraine.

-This old map, made-up by 6 glued parchment sheets, was kept in the Ducal Library, Ferrara, for about 90 years, until Pope Clement VIII transferred it to another palace in Modena, Italy.
-More than two centuries later, in 1859, the palace was ransacked and the Cantino Map lost.
-It was found by Giuseppe Boni, Director of the Biblioteca Estense, in that same year, in a butcher's store in Modena.
-The Cantino world map can currently be found in Modena, Italy, at the Biblioteca Estense.
+This old map, made of six glued parchment sheets, was kept in the Ducal Library, Ferrara, for about 90 years, until Pope Clement VIII transferred it to another palace in Modena, Italy.
+More than two centuries later, in 1859, the palace was ransacked, and the Cantino Map was lost.
+That same year, Giuseppe Boni, Director of Biblioteca Estense, found it in a butcher's store in Modena.
+The Cantino world map is currently in Modena, Italy, at the Biblioteca Estense.